 I love staring at maps.

 If I enter a room with a map on the wall, I will immediately be drawn to it.
 I'll spend way more time analyzing it than I would any other decor.
 This really started when I moved to the Rocky Mountains after college.
 My newfound affinity for the landscapes of the American West had me doing a lot of research and exploring.
 When I'm in a new place I'm often mentally stitching together what I see with what I recall from the maps I've studied.
 Maps relate an enormous amount of information and are such a powerful tool for understanding our environment.

 If I need a map to find my way around, that's easy; I've got a computer in my pocket.
 Whenever I've had an idea for a map I'd like to hang on my wall, I'd shop around for a while only to discover that it doesn't exist.
-I now design these maps so people like me can have a stylish poster to remind themselves of where they've been and where they want to go.
+I now design these maps so people like us can have a stylish poster to remind ourselves of where we've been and where we want to go.

 These days when I'm not purveying maps on the internet I can be found dabbling in various mountain sports around Sun Valley, Idaho.
 If you like pictures of rocks and trees, you're welcome to follow me on Instagram.